Jayakarta War: Background

-In 1618, Jan Pieterszoon Coen, the governor-general of VOC sent a protest message to East India Company in Jayakarta due to English fleets having hijacked and captured the VOC ship Zwarte Leeuw in Patani, Siam.
-Writing to Thomas Dale, he complained that the English were starting to harm the Anglo-Dutch relations in East Indies.
-The English countered that the Dutch started the conflicts by trying to expel the English from Moluccan.
+In 1618, the governor-general of the VOC, Jan Pieterszoon Coen, sent a protest message to Thomas Dale of the EIC in Jayakarta, complaining that English ships had hijacked and captured the VOC ship Zwarte Leeuw in Patani, Siam.
+Coen suggested that the English were starting to harm Anglo-Dutch relations in the East Indies, but the English countered that the Dutch had started the conflict by trying to expel the English from Molucca.

-The Dutch aimed to remove the allies of the English in the East Indies, as well as expel the English possessions in the East Indies.
-Thus, Coen assessed that the justifications given by the English were not the true reasons for the hijacking of Dutch ships in Siam.
-Coen additionally tried to intimidate the English by planning the assassination of Nicholas Ufftels.
+The actual Dutch aim was to expel the English from their possessions in the East Indies and to remove their local allies.
+Consequently, Coen concluded that the English justifications did not reflect the true reasons for seizing Dutch ships in Siam and declared war against the EIC in the East Indies.
+He also planned to assassinate Nicholas Ufftels in order to intimidate the English.

 Course of the war

-On 20 December 1618, the VOC fleets had a naval engagement against EIC fleets off the Jayakarta coasts.
-Jan Pieterszoon Coen launched military aggression on EIC by declaring war in the East Indies.
-Two days before, the VOC fleets in Molucca had already been plundering the EIC ships.
-The EIC received news that Richard Wetsby, an English ambassador in Jambi was killed by the VOC after Wetsby received a party invitation by the VOC, and that the EIC ship The Hound was burned.
+Coen declared war in the East Indies two days after the VOC fleets in Molucca were plundered by EIC ships.
+The EIC received news that an English ambassador in Jambi, Richard Wetsby, had been killed as the result of a party invitation from the VOC, and that the EIC ship The Hound had been burned.
+Military action commenced, and on 20 December 1618 the VOC and EIC fleets had a naval engagement off the Jayakarta coast.

-On 31 December 1618, Jan Pieterszoon Coen launched a naval action off the Jayakarta coasts, but his fleets were not able to attack because their fleets were trapped by the Anglo-Bantenese fleets.
-With these conditions, Coen decided to retreat to Molucca to assemble his forces.
+On 26 December 1618, the Banten Sultanate sent between 2,000 and 3,000 troops to Jayakarta on Arya Ranamanggala's orders, the main objective being to expel the VOC from Jayakarta.
+Ranamanggala ruled that the VOC could not trade and open lodges in Jayakarta, but the arrival of his Bantenese forces unsettled Wijayakrama, the ruler of Jayakarta.
+Wijayakrama demanded that if the Dutch were to leave Jayakarta, then the English must also leave.
+According to the EIC, this demand signaled Wijayakrama's desire to sever his relations with Banten and pressed the English to take action about the situation in Jayakarta.
+Meanwhile, five VOC ships left Jayakarta.

-On 26 December 1618, the Banten Sultanate sent 2,000–3,000 troops to Jayakarta on Arya Ranamanggala's orders, the main objective being to expel the VOC from Jayakarta.
-Ranamanggala established the new rules that the VOC could not trade and open lodges in Jayakarta, but the arrival of Bantenese forces also unsettled Wijayakrama, the ruler of Jayakarta.
-Wijayakrama demanded that if the Dutch were to leave Jayakarta, the English must also leave Jayakarta.
-According to the EIC, this condition marked Wijayakrama's desire to sever their relations with Banten.
-It also pressed the English to do something in Jayakarta while the five ships of the Dutch company were leaving Jayakarta to avoid Wijayakrama's condition.
+On 31 December 1618, Coen launched another naval action off the Jayakarta coast, but his fleets were trapped by the Anglo-Bantenese fleets and were unable to attack.
+As a result, Coen retreated to Molucca to assemble his forces.